Navy SEAL Gives the Top 5 Reasons You Get Kicked Out of Spec Ops Training (or Don’t Reach Any Goals You Have)

 In that initial testing at the on-base pool, we had over 25 tryouts and only 2 sailors made it.
 That is just to get a PST to go to BUDS.
 That is not counting the medical screening and having a top score on the ASVAB.

 So if you’re gearing up for Navy SEAL training (BUD/S), Ranger school (RASP), Green Beret Special Forces (Selection Course), USAF PJs — or any other Spec Ops training course — make sure you avoid these mistakes.

 And while I’m writing these from the point of SOF training, they also work for why you fail at reaching any goal you have.

 As you read them, think of how you can adapt them to anything you want to achieve in life.

 Question: Do you recommend a weight vest to train for Green Beret Special Forces?

-Answer: Yes; we like the 5.11 TacTec Chest Rig as you can pick one up for around $60 or so and they are built tough.
-They also carry the weight better and don’t tear like other vest do.
+Answer: Yes, we like the 5.11 TacTec Chest Rig as you can pick one up for around $60 or so and they are built tough.
+They also carry the weight better and don’t tear as other vests do.
 They get a lot of great reviews from guys I have talked to that have used them.

 REASON #1: LACK OF MOTIVATION AND NOT HAVING A “WHY”